input-output-hk/PSG/docs/source/guides/mail_service_guide_gpg.md

 Newline characters are not supported.

-Use **multiple** METADATA fields in one message for storing multiple paragraphs.
+Use multiple METADATA fields in one message to conveniently add multiple lines of metadata

 **S3_BUCKET** - AWS S3 bucket name